jamesioppolo/email/README.md

 | subject  | text string  |
 | message | text string |

+## Install and Setup
+Perform a git clone in a remote server and enter the following command to execute the node.js listener so that it can respond to API requests

+`node index.js`

 ## Endpoint
 A cURL request can be performed to test the /email endpoint as follows